wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WP 3.8, WP Search icon had stopped folding / unfolding when on the left side of Toolbar
 * Bugfix: secure the hook 'symposium_toolbar_add_user_action' behind a test to ensure the current user is actually logged in
 * Bugfix: move 'symposium_toolbar_custom_profile_option' to the "public" part of the code so it can be found when Edit Profile is called from frontend by other plugins
+* Change: WPMS, add error messages to Multisite features
+* Change: error messages no longer removed upon clicking, need to reload page to get rid of them

 = 0.24.0. =